Automotive industry in the United States: 1990s

 While the American automakers were investing in or buying foreign competitors, the foreign automakers continued to establish more production facilities in the United States.
 In the 1990s, BMW and Daimler-Benz opened SUV factories in Spartanburg County, South Carolina, and Tuscaloosa County, Alabama, respectively.
 In the 2000s, assembly plants were opened by Honda in Lincoln, Alabama, Nissan in Canton, Mississippi, Hyundai in Montgomery, Alabama, and Kia in West Point, Georgia.
 Toyota opened an engine plant in Huntsville, Alabama, in 2003, along with a truck assembly plant in San Antonio, Texas, and is building an assembly plant in Blue Springs, Mississippi.
-Volkswagen has announced a new plant for Chattanooga, Tennessee.
+Volkswagen has built a new plant in Chattanooga, Tennessee.

 Several of the Japanese auto manufacturers expanded or opened additional plants during this period.
 For example, while new, the Alabama Daimler-Benz and Honda plants have expanded several times since their original construction.
 The opening of Daimler-Benz plant in the 1990s had a cascade effect.
 It created a hub of new sub-assembly suppliers in the Alabama area.
 This hub of sub-assemblies suppliers helped in attracting several new assembly plants into Alabama plus new plants in nearby Mississippi, Georgia and Tennessee.

-In 1998, Chrysler and the German automaker Daimler-Benz entered into a "merger of equals" although in reality it turned out be an acquisition by Daimler-Benz.
+On May 7, 1998, German automaker Daimler-Benz acquired Chrysler for $36 billion, forming DaimlerChrysler.
+Despite it being an acquisition, the merger was described as a "merger of equals" by the two companies to their investors.
 Thus the Big Three American-owned automakers turned into the Big Two automakers.
 However, a culture clash emerged between the two divisions, and there was an exodus of engineering and manufacturing management from the Chrysler division.
 The Chrysler division struggled financially, with only a brief recovery when the Chrysler 300 was introduced.
 In 2007, Daimler-Benz sold the company to a private equity firm, Cerberus Capital Management, thus again making it American-owned.